Jericho: Pre-Pottery Neolithic B (PPNB)

 After a few centuries, the first settlement was abandoned.
-After the PPNA settlement phase, there was a settlement hiatus of several centuries, then the PPNB settlement was founded on the eroded surface of the tell.
+After the PPNA settlement phase, there was a settlement hiatus of around five centuries, then the PPNB settlement was founded on the eroded surface of the tell.
 This second settlement, established in 6800 BCE, perhaps represents the work of an invading people who absorbed the original inhabitants into their dominant culture.
 Artifacts dating from this period include ten plastered human skulls, painted so as to reconstitute the individuals' features.
 These represent either teraphim or the first example of portraiture in art history, and it is thought that they were kept in people's homes while the bodies were buried.

 The architecture consisted of rectilinear buildings made of mudbricks on stone foundations.
 The mudbricks were loaf-shaped with deep thumb prints to facilitate bonding.
 No building has been excavated in its entirety.
 Normally, several rooms cluster around a central courtyard.
 There is one big room (6.5 × 4 m and 7 × 3 m) with internal divisions; the rest are small, presumably used for storage.
 The rooms have red or pinkish terrazzo-floors made of lime.
 Some impressions of mats made of reeds or rushes have been preserved.
 The courtyards have clay floors.

 Kathleen Kenyon interpreted one building as a shrine.
 It contained a niche in the wall.
 A chipped pillar of volcanic stone that was found nearby might have fitted into this niche.

 The dead were buried under the floors or in the rubble fill of abandoned buildings.
 There are several collective burials.
 Not all the skeletons are completely articulated, which may point to a time of exposure before burial.
 A skull cache contained seven skulls.
 The jaws were removed and the faces covered with plaster; cowries were used as eyes.
 A total of ten skulls were found.
 Modelled skulls were found in Tell Ramad and Beisamoun as well.

 Other finds included flints, such as arrowheads (tanged or side-notched), finely denticulated sickle-blades, burins, scrapers, a few tranchet axes, obsidian, and green obsidian from an unknown source.
 There were also querns, hammerstones, and a few ground-stone axes made of greenstone.
 Other items discovered included dishes and bowls carved from soft limestone, spindle whorls made of stone and possible loom weights, spatulae and drills, stylised anthropomorphic plaster figures, almost life-size, anthropomorphic and theriomorphic clay figurines, as well as shell and malachite beads.

 In the late 4th millennium BCE, Jericho was occupied during Neolithic 2 and the general character of the remains on the site link it culturally with Neolithic 2 (or PPNB) sites in the West Syrian and Middle Euphrates groups.
 This link is established by the presence of rectilinear mud-brick buildings and plaster floors that are characteristic of the age.

-Bronze Age
+Chalcolithic

 A succession of settlements followed from 4500 BCE onward.